 The BOR is a panel of local officials whose job it is to hear property owners’ objections to their tax assessments.
-Wisconsin Law requires that at least one member of the BOR obtain a Wisconsin Department of Revenue-approved training within two years of the BOR’s first two-hour meeting.
+For 2021 Wisconsin Law requires that at least one member of the BOR obtain a Wisconsin Department of Revenue-approved training within two years of the BOR’s first two-hour meeting.
 It is recommended that all BOR members be trained, but the law requires only at least one member to do so.
-The Department of Revenue requires taking the current program and will not certify attendance at training using materials or content dated prior to 2019.
+(Wis.
+Stats. §70.46(4) & 73.03(55).)The Department of Revenue requires taking the current program and will not certify attendance at training using materials or content dated before 2021.
 This is to ensure BOR members learn the best and most up-to-date information.

 Find the Training You Need

 How to Conduct Board of Review Hearing: